 In extreme cases, inflammation and blisters can be seen.

 The most frequently affected areas are the nose, ears, and the skin around the face.
 Other signs can include fatigue, fainting, and shock in some very serious cases because of heat exhaustion.

 Treatment Sunburn Nose and Ears

-If your Frenchie has experienced serious sunburn and heatstroke, supportive treatment with iv fluids could be necessary to stabilise them and avoid or remedy the dehydration.
+If your Frenchie has experienced serious sunburn and heatstroke, supportive treatment with iv fluids could be necessary to stabilize them and avoid or remedy the dehydration.

-In cases where your Frenchie’s nose is dry and even peeling, you will need a cortisone ointment to minimise inflammatory response.
+In cases where your Frenchie’s nose is dry and even peeling, you will need a cortisone ointment to minimize inflammatory response.

-To avoid infection, your vet can recommend antibacterial and antifungal agents such as silver sulfadiazine.
+Your vet can recommend antibacterial and antifungal agents such as silver sulfadiazine to avoid infection.
 Antimicrobial treatment may be required if a subsequent infection occurs.

 Preventing Sunburn and Your Frenchie’s Nose Drying Out